zvigrinberg/helm-http-repositories/README.md

 ```

-13.Add as dependency to another chart(in this case add it as dependency to sample2 chart)
+13.Add as dependency to another chart(in this case add it as dependency to sample2 chart):
 ```yaml
 piVersion: v2
 name: sample2